-The Best Dog Leashes to Keep Your Pet Safe and Happy on Walks
+The Best Dog Leashes to Ensure Your Pup Stays Safe During Walks

-For anyone who owns a dog, or has in the past, you know one of the most exciting parts of a pup's day is when it's time for a walk.
+For anyone who owns a dog or ever has, you know one of the most exciting parts of a pup's day is when it's time for a walk.
 (For many pets, just saying the word "walk" gives them a surge of excitement.)
 Walks are an excellent form of exercise for both you and your pup, and it's also a way for your four-legged friend to burn off some energy.
 Before you take your dog out, you'll need to get them a proper leash.
 (And yes, you should always have one on your dog when you leave the house.)
 But just like all items, not all leashes are the same, and some can even be dangerous for your beloved pet.

 What To Look for in a Dog Leash